Hobart and Beyond Road Trip

 - North West

-Introduce yourself to Hobart with a 30 minute flight over the city courtesy of one of a number of businesses offering this fun activity.
-While up in the clouds, take in the capital as a whole while the pilot points out the finer details: the buildings, the beaches, the gardens and – if you're lucky – the dolphins and whales.
+Introduce yourself to Hobart with a 30-minute flight over the city courtesy of Tasmanian Air Adventures.
+From a seaplane up in the clouds, take in the capital as a whole while the pilot points out the finer details: the buildings, the beaches, the gardens and – if you’re lucky – the dolphins and whales.

-Then walk your wobbly legs to Castray Esplanade Food and Wine.
+Then walk your wobbly legs to Castray Esplanade Food and Wine (closed weekends).
 Organic produce from all over the state meets in the kitchen here to make up an interesting seasonal menu.
 Share your street-side eating spot with the dogs who pop by for ‘puppy latte buckets’.